-Dental Hygiene students must maintain a semester grade point average (GPA) of 2.50 ("C") to progress in the program.
+Dental Hygiene students must maintain a semester grade point average (GPA) of 2.0 ("C") to progress in the program.
 A minimum grade of "C" is required in all upper division and major courses.
 Students who receive a "D", "F", "WF", or "U" in any dental hygiene course may repeat that course one time only on a space available basis.
 Students who receive any two of the following: "D", "F", "WF", or "U" in any two dental hygiene courses may not continue in the program.
-Reference the Clayton State BSDH Program and Clinic Manual for details.
+Reference the Department of Dental Hygiene Program and Clinic Manual: Policies and Procedures.